-Sailing Vessel – any vessel that’s powered through the use of a sail provided any present engine or motor is not in use.
+Sailing Vessel – any vessel that’s powered through the use of one or more various types of sails provided any present engine or motor is not in use.

 Vessel Engaged in Fishing – any vessel, either power-driven or sailing, that is fishing using nets, lines, trawls, or any other fishing items that remove the chance to maneuver easily.
 If the vessel is fishing and under power, it is considered a power-driven vessel.

 Vessel Restricted in Her Ability to Maneuver – any vessel that’s unable to maneuver based on their current working conditions (e.g., towing, cable or pipe laying, etc.) and is therefore incapable of keeping out of the way of other vessels.

 Vessel Constrained by Her Draft – a power-driven vessel that is severely restricted in its ability to deviate from its course due to ineffective draft in relation to the available depth and width of the surrounding water.